Climate and Average Weather Year Round in Oklahoma City Oklahoma, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.1 months, from April 18 to August 23, with an average daily incident shortwave energy per square meter above 6.3 kWh.
-The brightest day of the year is July 8, with an average of 7.2 kWh.
+The brightest month of the year in Oklahoma City is July, with an average of 7.1 kWh.

 The darker period of the year lasts for 3.0 months, from November 7 to February 6, with an average daily incident shortwave energy per square meter below 3.5 kWh.
-The darkest day of the year is December 22, with an average of 2.6 kWh.
+The darkest month of the year in Oklahoma City is December, with an average of 2.7 kWh.

 The topography within 2 miles of Oklahoma City contains only modest variations in elevation, with a maximum elevation change of 108 feet and an average elevation above sea level of 1,202 feet.
 Within 10 miles also contains only modest variations in elevation (364 feet).
 Within 50 miles contains only modest variations in elevation (948 feet).